Chapter 5: An Unwanted Guardian

 Immediately after I left the pub, I took the Head Warrior's advice and went straight to Seeker HQ.
+I contacted High Command, and requested an audience with the Directors.
 They would surely have the answers to all of my questions.

 The walk was a brief ten minutes south of where I was.
 I shivered again, although that time it was from the cold as the early spring sun had already set beyond the horizon.

 I pulled my signature leather jacket closer to me as I tried to prevent the warmth from being swept away by the chilly breeze.

 I distracted myself by humming a random tune.
 It helped me block out the cold, and time seemed to have gone by faster.
 Before I knew it, I was at my destination.